-Known as the “King of Pop,” Michael Jackson was a best-selling American singer, songwriter and dancer.
+Known as the “King of Pop,” Michael Jackson was a best-selling American singer, songwriter, and dancer.
 As a child, Jackson became the lead singer of his family’s popular Motown group, the Jackson 5.
-He went on to a solo career of astonishing worldwide success, delivering No. 1 hits from the albums Off the Wall, Thriller and Bad.
+He went on to a solo career of astonishing worldwide success, delivering No. 1 hits from the albums Off the Wall, Thriller, and Bad.
+Thriller remains one of the best-selling albums in history.
 In his later years, Jackson was dogged by allegations of child molestation.
-He died in 2009 at age 50 of a drug overdose just before launching a comeback tour.
+The 13-time Grammy Award winner died in 2009 at age 50 of a drug overdose just before launching a comeback tour.

 Early Life and Family

 Michael Joseph Jackson was born on August 29, 1958, in Gary, Indiana.
 He was the eighth of 10 children born to Joseph Jackson, a crane operator, and Katherine Jackson, a homemaker and a devout Jehovah’s Witness.
 Both of Jackson’s parents previously had musical aspirations themselves: Katherine played clarinet and piano and had aspired to be a country singer, while Joseph was a guitarist who performed in local R&B bands.
 They encouraged their children to pursue musical ambitions, and Jackson’s career in music began at the age of 5 under his father’s encouragement.